0x007E/oled/_posts/2025-09-04-FRAME-Parameters.md

 ## Specific background of the FRAME

 It is possible to set up a standard background with the `FRAME_SPECIFIC_BACKGROUND` macro that is renderd into every function call in the `frame.h`.
-So a persisent background gets overlayed over every text/number or bar write to the display (is set by default).
+So a persisent background gets overlayed over every text/number or bar that is written to the display (is set by default).

-> This uses `1 KiB` of program space!
+> The background uses `1 KiB` of program space!

 ![FRAME background]({{ '/assets/images/display-frame-background.png' | relative_url }})